-What happens while crossing a street of any type to reach greenway trail access points is a major factor in a trail network user's overall experience.
-Even when a robust sidewalk and bikeway network is present, street crossings of high-volume and/ or high-speed streets may discourage existing and potential greenway users from walking or bicycling to a greenway trail.
+Crossing a street of any type to reach greenway trail access points contributes to the overall experience of accessing the trail network.
+Even when a robust sidewalk and bikeway network is present, street crossings of high-volume and/or high-speed streets may discourage existing and potential greenway users from walking or bicycling to a greenway trail.
 The PRCR Department collaborates with the Transportation Department in determining appropriate at-grade trail crossing design.
-The following analysis identifies all atgrade street crossings along the trail network and evaluates them based on the crossing comfort scoring criteria outlined in Table 15.
+The following analysis identifies all at-grade street crossings along the trail network and evaluates them based on the crossing comfort scoring criteria outlined in Table 15

 The existing greenway trail network contains 115 at-grade street crossings.
 Table 16 describes the number and percentage of at-grade crossings within a crossing comfort category.
-Comfort scoring categories were the result of the sum score as it relates to the criteria listed in Table 15.
+Comfort scoring categories were the result of the sum score as it relates to the criteria listed in Table 16.
 Scores for greenway trails ranged from 30 to 80 points for crossings throughout the trail network.
 The table also identifies which trails have at-grade street crossings within each scoring criteria.
-Figure 25 shows how the at-grade crossings are distributed throughout the trail network.
+Figure 24 shows how the at-grade crossings are distributed throughout the trail network.
 Lower scores indicate more uncomfortable crossings, while higher scores indicate more comfortable crossings.

 It is important to emphasize the relativity of the crossing comfort scores.
-This analysis intends to compare at-grade street crossings of the trail network to one another; it does not aim to conclude how safe or comfortable the street crossings are for greenway users of all ages and abilities.
+This analysis intends to compare at-grade street crossings of the trail network to one another, rather than conclude how safe or comfortable the street crossings are for greenway users of all ages and abilities.
 Higher scoring street crossings may still feel unsafe or uncomfortable for some greenway users.
 As the City works to address concerns around greenway trail at-grade street crossings, changes that benefit the safety and comfort of greenway users of all ages and abilities should be prioritized.

 Most at-grade street crossings of the trail network scored between lower-medium comfort and medium-higher comfort.
 In addition, a majority of these crossings are on Greenway Collector, Neighborhood Greenway, and Greenway Connector trail classifications.
-Fewer at-grade street crossings exist along Cross-City trails, with concentrated areas of street crossings on Rocky Branch Trail and Walnut Creek Trail between Rose Lane and Worthdale Park, Clusters of lower comfort street crossings are located at Rocky Branch Trail along Western Boulevard, Abbotts Creek Trail near Durant Road, Little Rock Creek Trail near downtown Raleigh, Centennial Bikeway Connector near Lake Wheeler Road, Reedy Creek Trail near Blue Ridge Road, and Edwards Mill Connector at Wade Avenue.
+Fewer at-grade street crossings exist along Cross-City trails, with concentrated areas of street crossings on Rocky Branch Trail and Walnut Creek Trail between Rose Lane and Worthdale Park, Clusters of lower comfort street crossings are located at Rocky Branch Trail along Western Boulevard, Abbotts Creek Trail near Durant Road.
+Little Rock Creek Trail near downtown Raleigh, Centennial Bikeway Connector near Lake Wheeler Road, Reedy Creek Trail near Blue Ridge Road, and Edwards Mill Connector at Wade Avenue.
 Higher-comfort street crossings can be found along Gardner Street Trail and Beaver Dam Trail, and Neighborhood Greenway trails along low-speed, lowvolume streets in primarily residential areas.